JetBrains/kotlin-web-site/docs/topics/data-analysis/data-analysis-notebooks-output-formats.md

 you can expand your output options and visualize your data with charts, spreadsheets, and more.

 Each output is a JSON object that maps the [Jupiter MIME type](https://jupyterlab.readthedocs.io/en/latest/user/file_formats.html) to some data.
-From this map, Kotlin Notebook picks the MIME type that it supports and has the highest priority among other types and renders it like this:
+From this map, Kotlin Notebook selects the supported MIME type with the highest priority among other types and renders it like this:

 * [Text](#texts) uses the `text/plain` MIME type.